SimonLissack/gotowork/README.md

-A small go app which uses the google maps API to get a list of routes from an origin address to a destination address, showing the tim to reach the destination in usual traffic conditions and the expected time based on current traffic.
+A small go app which uses the google maps API to get a list of routes from an origin address to a destination address, showing the time to reach the destination in usual traffic conditions and the expected time based on current traffic.

 ## Configuration